Ross Ohlendorf: Kansas City Royals

 On February 18, 2016, the Kansas City Royals signed Ohlendorf to a minor league contract.
 He opted out of his minor league contract on March 21 and became a free agent on March 23, after the Royals declined to add him to the 40-man roster.

 Cincinnati Reds

-Ohlendorf signed a one-year, major league contract with the Cincinnati Reds on March 26, 2016.
+On March 26, 2016, Ohlendorf signed a one-year, major league contract with the Cincinnati Reds.
+He became a free agent following the season.

 Tokyo Yakult Swallows

 On December 23, 2016, Ohlendorf signed with the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
 He was released on September 14, 2017.

 Scouting report

 Ohlendorf relies on a sinking fastball thrown at 89-92 MPH, along with a low 80's slider and a changeup.
 Beginning in 2013, he switched to an "old school" windup where the hands are separated (the ball remains in his glove, set where he can quickly grip the ball) before coming back together.

 Personal life

 Ohlendorf's brother Chad also attended Princeton and pitched for the school.

 After the 2006 season, Ohlendorf became an intern for the University of Texas System's Office of Finance.
 Following the 2009 season, he began an eight-week internship for the U.S. Department of Agriculture.

 In 2010, Ohlendorf was chosen as the third-smartest athlete in sports by the Sporting News, behind baseball pitcher Craig Breslow and football player Myron Rolle.